Cannabidiol (CBD) is one of several active compounds found in the cannabis plant.

 At this time, there aren’t any formal guidelines on how to use CBD oil to treat traditional ADHD symptoms.
 This includes hyperactivity, fidgeting, and irritability.

 Researchers have studied doses for related symptoms, such as anxiety.
-Although more research is needed, one 2017 review suggests that a single 600-milligram dose may be enough to reduce anxiety.
+Although more research is needed, one 2018 study suggests that a single 300-milligram dose may be enough to reduce anxiety.

-If you’re new to CBD, you should start with the smallest dosage possible — about 25 milligrams.
+If you’re new to CBD, you should start with the smallest dosage possible.
 Gradually increasing your dosage will allow your body to get used to the oil and reduce your risk of side effects.

 Some people may experience upset stomach or drowsiness when they first begin taking the oil.
 Starting with a lower dose may help reduce your risk for these side effects.

 Other side effects may depend on the way you use the CBD oil.

 Vaping, for example, may cause lung irritation.
 This can lead to chronic cough, wheezing, and other breathing difficulties.

 Your doctor may advise against vaping or other inhalation methods if you have asthma or any other type of lung disease.

 If you’re unsure about the potential side effects or how your body might handle them, talk with your doctor.